Learn

 Rosacea is manageable, once you know your triggers

-• Altering the diet is successful in reducing rosacea symptoms in 95 per cent of food-triggered cases
+- Altering the diet is successful in reducing rosacea symptoms in 95% of food-triggered cases.

-• Stress management techniques reduce flare-ups in 67 per cent of cases
+- Stress management techniques reduce flare-ups in 67% of cases.

-Prescription medications and laser treatments are effective in reducing rosacea symptoms, but managing triggers is the heart of rosacea management which helps control symptoms for most people.
+Prescription medications and laser treatments effectively reduce rosacea symptoms, but managing triggers is the heart of rosacea management, which helps control symptoms for most people.

 References and recommended resources